How to Take CBD [General Dosage Guide]

 Make sure to keep a CBD journal recording what dosage of CBD you took, when you took it, when you started to feel the effects, and what these effects were.
 Keeping a record will help you to easier determine which dose worked best for you.

 Keep in mind that when you take your CBD will differ depending on what you are using it for.
-If you suffer from a sleep disorder, you just need to take your CBD dosage about an hour before bedtime.
-If you suffer from chronic pain, you can split the dosage into several administrations throughout the day – taking a bit of CBD morning, noon and night can help to keep the pain at bay for longer.
+For example, you may need to take your CBD dosage about an hour before bedtime.
+Alternatively, you may need to split your dosage – taking a bit of CBD morning, noon and night, especially if you are looking to combat ongoing discomfort.

 Now that you know how much CBD you should be taking per day, there is the small matter of figuring out how much CBD is in each drop of your bottle.
 Some companies tell you this on the label, but it’s handy to know how to calculate this for yourself.

 A normal CBD dropper holds 1ml of liquid.
 You can take either 1ml or 0.5 ml to be a serving, but we will be using 1ml for this article.
 The formula for figuring out how much CBD is in a drop is:

 [Total CBD in bottle] ÷ [Number of millileters in the bottle] = number of mg of CBD per drop

 Of course, if you need more than what is one drop, you can use as many drops as you need to meet the required dose.

 Is There an Easier Way to Dose CBD?